Distribution Charter

 5.5 If the Publishers’ Share received by PLS includes sums that are properly allocated to publishers that have not signed a PLS Publisher Account Form, PLS will take all necessary measures to locate, make contact with and pay such publishers.
 PLS encourages such publishers to sign up for a PLS Publisher Account.
 Any sums allocated to a publisher that PLS cannot locate and make contact with are treated in accordance with paragraph 5.6 below.

-5.6 Where a publisher to whom revenue has been allocated cannot be located or contacted, has ceased trading, or refuses to accept such revenue, PLS will take all necessary measures to try to locate the relevant publisher, if appropriate, including making available to Publishers and the general public details of the Titles and rightsholders involved, and pay such revenue to the entitled publisher.
+5.6 PLS will take all necessary measures to try to locate the publisher to whom revenue has been allocated including, if appropriate, making available to Publishers and the general public details of the Titles and rights holders involved, and pay such revenue to the entitled publisher.

-If after a period of at least three years from the date on which PLS receives such sums the sums remain unpaid they may be reallocated as being Non-Title Specific Revenue, to be distributed accordingly.
-Notwithstanding any such distribution, any publisher may claim from PLS (and PLS will pay out) sums to which that publisher is entitled, but which it has not received for one or more of the reasons set out in this paragraph, for up to six years from the date on which PLS received such sums.
+Notwithstanding any such distribution, any publisher may claim from PLS (and PLS will pay out) sums to which that publisher is entitled, and that it has not received for one or more of the reasons set out in this paragraph, for up to six years from the date on which PLS received such sums.

 5.7 If a third party claims to be entitled to receive revenue in succession to a previously entitled Publisher, PLS may demand evidence in writing to support such claim before releasing the revenue to such third party.
 PLS may require such third party to provide an indemnity against future claims.